offen/docker-volume-backup/docs/how-tos/set-container-timezone.md

 ### Compatibility

-- Bind-mounting timezone files will continue to work if `TZ` is not set.
+- Bind-mounting time zone files will continue to work if `TZ` is not set.
 - If `TZ` is set, it takes precedence over any bind-mounted timezone configuration.
 - An invalid `TZ` value will cause the container to default to UTC.

+{: .warning }
-:warning: **Deprecation Warning**
+**Deprecation Warning**
 The method described below (bind-mounting files from the host) is **deprecated**.
 Please use the new method described above (`TZ`)

 > ```yml
 > services:
 >   backup:
->     image: offen/docker-volume-backup:latest
+>     image: offen/docker-volume-backup:v2
 >     volumes:
 >       - data:/backup/my-app-backup:ro
 >       - /etc/timezone:/etc/timezone:ro